Serializing Java Objects as XML, Page 2

-Writing (archiving) a Java object to an XML archive is just as easy as writing it to a serialized object binary file.
-However, instead of using java.io.ObjectOutputStream, you use java.beans.XMLEncoder.
+Reading (unarchiving) a Java object from an XML archive is just as easy as reading it from a serialized object binary file.
+However, instead of using java.io.ObjectInputStream, you use java.beans.XMLDecoder.
 Here is the algorithm:

 // Create input stream.
 FileInputStream fos = new FileInputStream("foo.xml"); // Create XML decoder.
 XMLDecoder xdec = new XMLDecoder(fis); // Read object.
 Foo aFoo = (Foo) xdec.readObject();

 WriteAtomXML is a program that demonstrates archiving an object graph.
 It archives an instance of Atom that references two instances of Quark.
 ReadXML can be used to read the archive that WriteAtomXML creates.